Why exercise is a fantastic return on investment

 Interestingly the Harvard Medical School even published an article titled, ‘Don't worry about sudden cardiac arrest during exercise’.
 This headline however isn’t a license for anyone to immediately dive into intense exercise.
 If you have a family history of cardiovascular disease, an underlying heart issue yourself, are overweight or have other health issues you're at greater risk.
 Those in such categories should get a doctors clearance before exercising, as well as starting and progressing appropriately and gradually.

-In fact everyone can not only the reduce risk of heart attack but also improve the exercise experience by following a few guidelines: avoid big increases in intensity or duration, stay well hydrated, making sure you’re well fuelled.
+In fact everyone can not only the reduce risk of heart attack but also improve the exercise experience by following a few guidelines: avoid big increases in intensity or duration, stay well hydrated, making sure you’re well fueled.

 In addition, avoiding exercising in the heat, or at least taking more precautions if you do, is also wise.
-Dialling back on how hard or long you go is recommended if you're lacking sleep as well.
+Dialing back on how hard or long you go is recommended if you're lacking sleep as well.
 Similarly not doing anything too strenuous if unwell or hungover is a good rule to apply.

 All those suggestions are not only good for your health but will actually improve performance as they’ll enable you to exercise more often and develop that consistency you really do need to up your fitness.